-EMC currently owns substantially all of VMware's outstanding common stock.
+VMware is currently a wholly owned subsidiary of EMC.
 Immediately following the IPO, it is currently expected that EMC will continue to own approximately 89% of VMware's common stock (43% of VMware's Class A common stock) and 100% of VMware's Class B common stock) and will control 99% of the combined voting power of VMware's outstanding common stock.
 If the underwriters in the IPO exercise in full their over-allotment option, EMC will own approximately 88% of VMware's outstanding common stock (41% of VMware's Class A common stock and 100% of VMware's Class B common stock) and 98% of the combined voting power of VMware's outstanding common stock.
 The number of shares to be sold in the IPO is subject to change.
 Any such changes will be disclosed by an amendment to the Exchange Offer Registration Statement of which this Prospectus-Offer to Exchange is a part and the IPO Registration Statement.
 EMC will continue to control VMware following the IPO, and will be able to exercise control over all matters requiring stockholder approval, including the election of VMware's directors and approval of significant corporate transactions.
 In addition, EMC's controlling interest may discourage a change of control that the other holders of VMware Stock may favor.